 Buck Barrow is a member of the Barrow gang, and an older brother of Clyde.
 The prolific Gene Hackman certainly made an impact in his first big film role, earning a Supporting Actor nomination, as well as so much clout he nearly accepted the role of Mike Brady on The Brady Bunch.

 But Hackman’s career actually started out slowly — as a member of the Pasadena Playhouse where he and lifelong friend Dustin Hoffman were voted 1956’s Least Likely to Succeed!
 What a disastrous vote, one which he proved very wrong with his disaster movie, The Poseidon Adventure, as well as winning his first Oscar for The French Connection in 1971.

-Of course, there’s no forgetting his role as the comedic foil to Superman, Lex Luthor, or his second Oscar-winning performance in 1992 for Unforgiven.
+Of course, there’s no forgetting his role as the comedic foil to Superman, Lex Luthor, in 1978’s Superman: The Movie; or his second Oscar-winning performance in 1992 for Unforgiven.
 He actually retired from acting in 2004 to focus on his second love, writing historical fiction novels.
 He’s telling stories in a whole new way!

 Estelle Parsons (Blanche)

 Blanche is Buck’s wife, marrying him after his release from prison.
 While she never used a gun, she was involved in the incidents that pit the Barrow gang against the police.
 Just as Blanche made a powerful impression, Estelle Parsons smashed this role to smithereens and took home the only Oscar win for acting, allowing the film to win two, along with cinematography.